OpenTermsArchive/contrib-versions/AmazonKindlePC/Legal Information.md

 The IJG distribution formerly included code to read and write GIF files.
 To avoid entanglement with the Unisys LZW patent, GIF reading support has been removed altogether, and the GIF writer has been simplified to produce "uncompressed GIFs".
 This technique does not use the LZW algorithm. the resulting GIF files are larger than usual, but are readable by all standard GIF decoders.

-We are required to state that "The Graphics Interchange Format? is the Copyright property of CompuServe Incorporated.
+We are required to state that "The Graphics Interchange Format© is the Copyright property of CompuServe Incorporated.
 GIF(sm) is a Service Mark property of CompuServe Incorporated."

 Please send bug reports, offers of help, etc. to jpeg-info@uunet.uu.net.
 2. Notices for OpenSSL Software.